VisDiff: SDF-Guided Polygon Generation for Visibility Reconstruction and Recognition: Dataset Generation

 We generate two datasets for evaluation: in-distribution and out-of-distribution.
 In-distribution samples are generated by setting aside 100 unique polygons per link diameter from the large dataset.
 These are not included in the training data.

-The out-of-distribution samples are generated based on specific polygon types - star, spiral, anchor, convex fan, and terrain.
-Figure \ref{fig:polygon_type_description} details the properties of the polygon types.
-Spiral and anchor share similar characteristics to our dataset while terrain, convex fan and star differ significantly in terms of its density i.e., the total percentage of edges in the graph.
-Figure \ref{fig:test_set_figure} shows the difference in density of visibility graph distribution of terrain, convex fan, and star compared to the training set.
+The out-of-distribution samples are generated based on specific polygon types: star, spiral, anchor, convex-fan, and terrain.
+Figure~\ref{fig:polygon_type_description} illustrates the properties of these polygon types.
+The spiral and anchor polygons share characteristics similar to those in our dataset, whereas the terrain, convex-fan, and star polygons differ significantly in terms of density, defined as the ratio of visible edges to total possible edges in the visibility graph.
+Figure~\ref{fig:test_set_figure} highlights the differences in visibility graph density for the terrain, convex-fan, and star classes compared to the training set.